Editor’s Review of Sebasco Harbor Resort

 Compare best prices from the top travel sites

 The mix of accommodations at Sebasco include houses along the shore, ideally suited for family reunions, cottages in the woods, rooms in the Main Lodge and the two-story Harbor Village, even rooms in the black-and-white Light House.
-We stayed in the second story of the Harbor Village, newer than the Main Lodge rooms, with a balcony overlooking the wildflower garden and the harbor in the distance.
+The Harbor Village is newer than the Main Lodge rooms, with a balcony overlooking the wildflower garden and the harbor in the distance.

 The spacious two-room suite had a large king-sized bed for the parents and a pullout queen-size bed in the second room.
 Each room had their own bathroom.
 The master bedroom had a shower, Jacuzzi tub and tiled floors.
 The bathroom in the kids room had a second shower.
 The second room also had a kitchen with refrigerator, microwave, toaster and coffee maker, great for having breakfast in the room or on the balcony each morning.
 Each room also had flatscreen TVs, a fireplace and desks with free WiFi.
 The warm tones of the room were welcoming and the breeze coming off the water was all we needed for air conditioning.